hashicorp/terraform-provider-google/website/docs/r/alloydb_cluster.html.markdown

 * `enabled` -
   (Optional)
-  Whether automated automated backups are enabled.
+  Whether automated backups are enabled.

 <a name="nested_weekly_schedule"></a>The `weekly_schedule` block supports: